DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 - [Download and run a unified installer for .NET Framework (v20.1+)](https://www.devexpress.com/Products/Try/) or [obtain a DevExpress NuGet Feed URL](https://docs.devexpress.com/GeneralInformation/115912/installation/install-devexpress-controls-using-nuget-packages).
   - *We recommend that you select all  products when you run the DevExpress installer.
 It will register local NuGet package sources and item / project templates required for these tutorials.
 You can uninstall unnecessary components later*.

-- Open the *EFCoreNonXAFConsoleSecurityExample.NetCore* solution and edit the [EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config) file so that `DBSERVER` refers to your database server name or its IP address (for a local database server, use `localhost`, `(local)` or `.`):
+- Open the *ConsoleApplication.EFCore.sln* solution and edit the [EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config) file so that `DBSERVER` refers to your database server name or its IP address (for a local database server, use `localhost`, `(local)` or `.`):

 [](#tab/tabid-xml)